Klarna IPO: Investors Should Prepare for 2022 Listing

 The company’s expansion plans hint that a Klarna IPO could be coming soon.
 Here’s what we know…

-Klarna Rules out SPAC in Favor of a Traditional IPO or Direct Listing
+SPAC Ruled Out in Favor of a Traditional Klarna IPO or Direct Listing

-As far as we know, the Klarna IPO will take place in the next year or two.
-In a CNBC interview, Siemiatkowski mentioned the IPO “could happen this year, maybe it would be next year, but it’s obviously going to happen fairly soon.
+The Klarna IPO should take place in the next year.
+In an early 2021 CNBC interview, Siemiatkowski mentioned the IPO “could happen this year, maybe it would be next year, but it’s obviously going to happen fairly soon.
 It’s definitely in the works but we haven’t officially started the process.”

-Siemiatkowski went on to say a stock market listing could happen as soon as this year.
-The firm recently hired a new chief financial officer and announced it would wait for him to settle in before going public.
-Because no official announcements have been made, a Klarna IPO in 2021 is looking unlikely.
+At the time, the firm hired a new chief financial officer and announced it would wait for him to settle in before going public.
+Now that it’s been a year, while no official announcements have been made, a Klarna IPO in 2022 is looking likely.

 While no official date for the Klarna IPO has been announced, you can check back here to find the latest updates.
 If you’re interested in other fintech IPO opportunities, check out the latest information on the Stripe IPO.